 What do Disabled Students’ Allowance (DSA) funds cover?

 DSA can fund one-to-one specialist mentoring and, in some cases, IT equipment and books.

 What evidence will the applicants need to provide in order to access support for their mental health?

 For the University to set up an access statement (this is a document that will recommend reasonable adjustments that can be made to support their studies) we will need medical evidence clearly stating their diagnosis and duration of the diagnosis from a GP or medical professional.

-If your son or daughter has any questions about their personal circumstances, please email email@example.com.
+If your son, daughter or young person has any questions about their personal circumstances, please email firstname.lastname@example.org.